wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

 ### Q. I still use the Classic Editor, will this new update affect it?
 A. No, the classic editor plugin will continue to be maintained until 2022.
 In the Writing Settings of your site, you can decide which editor to use for each page or post.
-Alternatively, you can use the classic block available in the Block Editor:: https://wordpress.org/support/article/classic-block/
+Alternatively, you can use the classic block available in the Block Editor: https://wordpress.org/support/article/classic-block/

 ### Q. Can I still use a  third-party page builder?